Training Diffusion Models with Reinforcement Learning: Experimental Evaluation

 \subsection{Generalization}

 RL finetuning on large language models has been shown to produce interesting generalization properties; for example, instruction finetuning almost entirely in English has been shown to improve capabilities in other languages \citep{ouyang2022instructgpt}.
 It is difficult to reconcile this phenomenon with our current understanding of generalization; it would \emph{a priori} seem more likely for finetuning to have an effect only on the finetuning prompt set or distribution.
 In order to investigate the same phenomenon with diffusion models, Figure~\ref{fig:generalization} shows a set of \methodours{}-finetuned model samples corresponding to prompts that were not seen during finetuning.
-In concordance with instruction-following transfer in language modeling, we find that the effects of finetuning do generalize, even with prompt distributions as narrow as 45 animals.
-We find evidence of generalization to both animals outside of the training distribution and to non-animal everyday objects.
+In concordance with instruction-following transfer in language modeling, we find that the effects of finetuning do generalize, even with prompt distributions as narrow as 45 animals and 3 activities.
+We find evidence of generalization to animals outside of the training distribution, to non-animal everyday objects, and in the case of prompt-image alignment, even to novel activities such as ``\emph{taking an exam}''.